 |Location: Green Hall, Room 750, next to LUPD entrance.

-A. All employees being hired into a benefited staff position have a 90 day waiting period before being eligible to enroll.
-New Faculty and RD’s are the only class of employees without a waiting period and are eligible upon the date of hire.
+A. All employees will be able to make benefit elections within the first 45 days of employment.
+Employees hired into a benefited staff position have a 60 day waiting period before most benefits become effective.
+New Faculty are the only class of employees without a waiting period and are eligible upon the date of hire.
 Employees who do not enroll in insurance when they become eligible must wait until the next open enrollment to add new coverage.

 A. No. The waiting period is for all new employees with this employment classification.